zivmax/cs132-elevator/docs/specification.md

 The central orchestrator that manages all simulation entities and coordinates the main update loop.

 ### ElevatorAPI
-Central interface handling all external communication (ZMQ and WebSocket) and delegating commands to appropriate components.
+Central interface handling external ZMQ communication and delegating commands to appropriate components.

 ### Dispatcher
 Manages elevator call assignment using efficiency algorithms and optimizes task queues for each elevator.